Search our range of undergraduate, postgraduate and professional courses.

 Law LPC and LLM combined

-Full-time research degree fees for Home and distance learning students are set in line with UK Research & Innovation guidance (2021/22: £4,500).
+Full-time research degree fees for Home and distance learning students are set in line with UK Research & Innovation (UKRI) guidance.
 A pro-rata fee is charged to part-time students.

-If you've previously completed a Staffordshire University undergraduate or postgraduate taught degree (excluding HND and foundation degrees) and are enrolling onto an eligible postgraduate programme at the University, you may be entitled to a discount of up to 25% off your course fees (terms apply).
+If you've previously completed a Staffordshire University undergraduate or postgraduate taught degree (excluding HND and foundation degrees) and are enrolling onto an eligible postgraduate programme at the University, you may be entitled to a discount off your course fees (terms apply).

 For further information and eligibility criteria (including full Terms & Conditions) visit our alumni-discount page.

 You may wish to take out a loan to help pay for your course fees and living costs while you're studying.
-The money will be paid directly to you, and doesn't normally need to be paid back until you've graduated and your annual income is over the minimum threshold (currently frozen at £21,000 until 2021).
+The money will be paid directly to you, and doesn't normally need to be paid back until you've graduated and your annual income is over the minimum threshold (currently frozen at £21,000).
 Student Finance offer the following two loans:

 Browser does not support script.